Vlad-Shcherbina/icfpc2014-tbd/manpages_scratch/example_of_backporting_castrated_python/README.md

-Remember that sometimes when we use overflows from castrated world, python's long arithmetic will yield different behaviour, hence we need to do mod 2^32 to fix that:
+Remember that sometimes when we use overflows from castrated world, python's long arithmetic will yield different behaviour, hence we need to do mod 2^32 to fix that if we don't care about signedness:

 ```
 < import math